-Round Trips: In Western Norway, we have fantastic opportunities for active leisure.
-The fjord area is like a great playground for those who love activities.
-Fill up the car with your gear and take a roundtrip in Western Norway.
+Road Trips: In Western Norway, we have fantastic opportunities for active leisure.
+The fjord area is like a great playground for those who love activities and adventures.
+Fill up the car with your gear and take a road trip in Western Norway.
 Here you can explore the stunning scenery.
 You can be active and use the nature around you.
 Or you can also just relax and enjoy the beautiful and wild nature.

 There are eighteen National Tourist Routes in Norway.
 Ten of them are located in Western Norway, in the fjords.
 Common to them all is that the roads are going through some of the wildest and most beautiful scenery that Norway has to offer.
 Here is a brief overview of the National Tourist Routes in the fjords.